Alfred Deller: Honours

-Deller was a Commander of the Order of the British Empire.
+Deller was appointed Commander of the Order of the British Empire in the 1970 New Year Honours.

 In Canterbury Cathedral, a tablet in the south quire aisle commemorates Deller and his work.

 On 31 May 2012, All Saints' Church, Boughton Aluph held a concert to celebrate Deller's 100th birthday.
 There was also an exhibition of paintings and drawings by John Ward, who illustrated many of the early programmes for the music festival.
 After the concert, the countertenor James Bowman planted a tree in memory of Deller in the churchyard where he is buried.

 Selected discography

 Deller made at least 136 recordings from 1949 to his death in 1979.
-His first were for HMV - His Master's Voice Recordings 1949-1954.
-Then followed 13 years with Vanguard Records 1954-1967, under the labels The Bach Guild in Europe and Amadeo in the US.
+His first were for His Master's Voice (1949–1954).
+Then followed 13 years with Vanguard Records (1954–1967), under the labels The Bach Guild in Europe and Amadeo in the US.
 Then following a concert in Avignon in 1967 where Deller met Bernard Coutaz, founder of Harmonia Mundi France, Deller spent his remaining years with the French label.